Planit

 Entry Requirements

-Standard entry: 6 Highers at AAAAAA (by end S6 with min AAABB after S5) including English and a humanities subject.
+Standard entry: 6 Highers at AAAAAA (by end S6 with min AAABB after S5) including English and a humanities subject at AA (AB may be considered).
 Higher Maths recommended.

 Widening access entry: 5 Highers at AAABB/ABBBB (by end S6 with min ABB after S5) including English and a humanities subject.
 Higher Maths recommended.
 Completion of pre-entry programme is necessary.